AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 	<p>@bodyText</p>

 Instead of using sub-nodes for the personalised information, this could just as well be items of [nested content](https://our.umbraco.org/projects/backoffice-extensions/nested-content/), given they also implement IPublishedContent.

+### Personalising repeated content - ranking of items in a list

 In addition to simply showing and hiding content, it's possible to rank a list of items to display them in order of relevence to the site visitor.
 This can be achieved using the **Score** field for each created personsalisation group that can be set to a value between 1 and 100.
 These can either be set to all the same value, or more important groups can be given a higher score.